Do your best work. Live your best life.

 - Divination.
 Tools like Tarot and the I Ching can be powerful tools for inspirations, introspection, and reflection.
 (I’ve taught brainstorming and creativity workshops using Tarot cards all over the U.S. and the U.K.) TarotTools.com, dedicated to my books on these subjects, has become a ghost ship.
 In 2022, I’m revitalizing it and repurposing some content as courseware.

 - My Media Diet.
-Starting in February of 2022, I’ll be maintaining a public page on the books I’m reading, artists I’m listening to, and shows I’m watching, just for the fun of it.
+I maintain a public page on the books I’m reading, artists I’m listening to, and shows I’m watching, just for the fun of it.

 - Voice Acting.
 My first paid job was at WDNG as a (pretty bad) on-air DJ.
 Over the years, I’ve done a lot of voice-over and narration work for corporate videos, commercials, and even one cartoon.
 I maintain a small home studio, so I still enjoy lending my voice to projects I believe in.